mikegc-aws/amazon-bedrock-agent-demo-outfit-assistant/README.md

     Level 300: The following information and instructions are provided at 300 level.
 Some experience deploying solutions on Amazon Web Services is required, including working with Amazon Lambda functions.

 Note: The demo relies on you having an account with OpenWeatherMap, and an API key to access the [Weather](https://openweathermap.org/current) service.
 This service is available on the OpenWeatherMap free plan.
+Please review any license terms applicable to the service with your legal team and confirm that your use case complies with the terms before proceeding.

 ## Introduction